Workshop 4: Challenges and Benefits: Mastering Qualitative Interviewing in Social Research

 Certificate:

 For active participation – including a written assignment – PhD candidates will usually be rewarded 2 credits.
-If students want 3 instead of 2 credits – due to their Doctoral Degree Regulations – they should talk to you beforehand in order to plan additional assignments – e.g. 20 pages per paper instead of 10.
-Remember that those assignments will not be graded and should be evaluated no later than 2 months after the Week of Methods.
+If students want 3 instead of 2 credits – due to their Doctoral Degree Regulations – they should talk to the instructor beforehand in order to plan additional assignments – e.g. 20 pages per paper instead of 10.
+The assignments will not be graded.

 Instructor: Dr. Ina Alber-Armenat